nibblebits/Magic-Stopwatch/README.md

 # Magic-Stopwatch
-A simple stop watch made with electron framework for educational purposes
+A simple stop watch made with electron framework for educational purposes test